 Ken Worpole, author of The New English Landscape

 ‘Strange, reflective, memorable and odd as the region itself’

 Libby Purves, Country Life

 A journey through the landscapes of East Anglia, Est is a unique collection of prose, poetry and reportage that spans the Wash to the Thames and the Fens to the German Sea.
 Contributors include the poet and musician Martin Newell, cult author David Southwell, artist Luke Elwes, naturalist Darren Tansley and poet Wendy Mulford.
 The texts merge psychogeography, social history, personal memoir and travel writing with discourses on local fable, art, archaeology and conservation.
-The collection explores the salt marshes and creeks, the sand and shingle beaches, the remains of Roman and Anglo-Saxon dwellings, the giant skies, interior geographies and, perhaps most of all, human histories, to paint an enigmatic picture of East Anglia today – while referencing more than 260 places in the region.
+The collection explores the salt marshes and creeks, the sand and shingle beaches, the remains of Roman and Anglo-Saxon dwellings, the giant skies, interior geographies and, perhaps most of all, human histories, to paint an enigmatic picture of East Anglia today – while referencing more than 260 places in the region

-For more information about the book, press requests and sales and distribution information, please email Dunlin Press via this website’s contacts page.
+For more information about our books, press requests and sales and distribution information, please email Dunlin Press via this website’s contacts page.

 To keep up to date with all our activities, follow us on twitter @dunlinpress.